fabiankaraben/docsarchive-dev/content/typescript/5.1/reference/variable-declarations.md

 ## Destructuring {#destructuring}

 Another ECMAScript 2015 feature that TypeScript has is destructuring.
-For a complete reference, see [the article on the Mozilla Developer Network](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+For a complete reference, see [the article on the Mozilla Developer Network ↗](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
 In this section, we’ll give a short overview.

 ### Array destructuring {#array-destructuring}